OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 ### Overview

-JWTs are are made up of three components:
+JWTs are made up of three components:

 - The header
 - The payload (or body)